 • Taking full advantage of the opportunities available outside school to provide educational visits that are accessible to all pupils.

-• Developing areas around school to further enhance and develop learning.
+• Developing outdoor learning and areas around school to further enhance and develop learning.

-• Using a range of teaching methods and styles to facilitate access for all pupils, for example: collaborative learning, high level questioning, self and peer assessment, reflection etc.
+• Using a range of teaching methods and styles to facilitate access for all pupils: for example, appropriate use of language, high level questioning techniques, collaborative learning, ‘mind-friendly’ learning strategies.

 • 2 disabled car park spaces by the ramped entrance to the front door of the School.